Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Construction of a globally aligned extraction

 With the notation of Definition \ref{def:power-convol}, the words $\tilde{g}_{2k}$'s defined in Lemma \ref{lem:random-altern} have distribution law $\tilde\kappa^{\otimes \mathcal{G}_\alpha}$.
 Let us now give a fully detailed statement of the main result of this section.
-We give an abstract statement for topological semi-groups for further applications as mentioned in the introduction but in this article, we only use Theorem \ref{th:ex-piv} with $\Gamma = \mathrm{End}(E)$.
+We give an abstract statement for topological semi-groups so that we may apply Theorem \ref{th:ex-piv} to random walks on relatively hyperbolic groups, semi-simple lie groups, groups acting on $Cat(0)$ buildings/ In the present paper, we only use it for $\Gamma = \End(E)$ and for $\AA = \AA^\eps$ as in Definition \ref{def:ali}.